Can You Handle Criticism? Ways to Deal

 Keep Your Emotions At Bay

-Most of the time, people will say things to feel good about themselves or it is just a reflection of their own thinking.
-Focus on trying to improve yourself, rather than feed into silly comments.
-Your thoughts and emotions are what you allow them to be, so if you feel otherwise, try not to be offended.
+Remember that people will say things as a reflection of their own thinking, it has nothing to do with you.
+Focus on trying to improve yourself for yourself, rather than feed into silly comments about your efforts.
+Your thoughts and emotions are always what you allow them to be.

 Don't Take it Too Personal